Attala County, Mississippi

 - Present - Attala County continues to be a rural community with primarily agricultural and manufacturing industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Attala County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Attala County, Mississippi.